Slovakia Crypto Tax 2026: The 1-Year Holding Rule and the 7% Reduced Rate

 6. Reconcile against DAC8-reported data, retaining acquisition evidence for 7%-rate claims.

-Wag3s Folio tracks per-lot acquisition dates and applies the 1-year test to select the 7% or standard treatment — the exact Slovak mechanic — and reconciles against DAC8-reported activity.
-For Slovak entities operating on-chain (where the business-asset exception is relevant), Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
-See the Folio and Ledger pages.
+Wag3s Folio tracks per-lot acquisition dates and applies the one-year test to select the 7% or standard treatment — the exact Slovak mechanic — then reconciles against DAC8-reported activity.
+For Slovak entities operating on-chain, where the business-asset exception comes into play, Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
+Folio produces the figures and the acquisition-date evidence a 7%-rate claim rests on; it supports, rather than replaces, a qualified Slovak daňový poradca.

 Further reading